 The currency in which a debt security is denominated is only one factor investors need to consider.
 Some sovereign issuers are economically more sound than others.
 The pricing of debt securities should reflect their risk as an investment: economically sound issuers do not need to offer as high an interest rate to attract investors as issuers in a weaker financial position.
 But there may be a risk that a sovereign issuer will not in fact make the payments of interest or principal it has committed to make.
 This risk is called "country risk".
 Investors in foreign government securities need to understand the level of risk they will be exposed to in investing.
-The FDIC, looking at country risk from the perspective of the banks it is involved in regulating,19 has described country risk as: "the risk that economic, social and political conditions in a foreign country might adversely affect a bank's financial interests."20 Country risk "includes the possibility of deteriorating economic conditions, political and social upheaval, nationalization and expropriation of assets, government repudiation of external indebtedness, exchange http://research.stlouisfed.org/publications/review/00/09/0009cn.pdf See also, e.g., Y V Reddy, Deputy Governor of the Reserve Bank of India, India's foreign exchange reserves - policy, status and issues, available at http://www.bis.org/review/r020510f.pdf
+The FDIC, looking at country risk from the perspective of the banks it is involved in regulating, has described country risk as: "the risk that economic, social and political conditions in a foreign country might adversely affect a bank's financial interests."
+Country risk "includes the possibility of deteriorating economic conditions, political and social upheaval, nationalization and expropriation of assets, government repudiation of external indebtedness, exchange controls, and currency depreciation or devaluation."